Covid 19 coronavirus latest: Another death, five new Covid-19 cases today; Finance Minister Grant Robertson on economic recovery

 Wave three was ensuring we have a robust and regenerating economy and will look at productivity, sustainability and inequality.

-On potential mortage defaults, Robertson said the mortgage deferral scheme was in place and they were trying to limit unemployment as much as possible.
+On potential mortgage defaults, Robertson said the mortgage deferral scheme was in place and they were trying to limit unemployment as much as possible.

 They weren't looking at mortgage holders specifically, but at New Zealand as a whole, he said.